quratulainrawn/To-do-List-App/README.md

 # To-do-List-App
 Tools Used:  Android Studio: IDE for app development and testing.
 SQLite Database: Local data storage solution.
 Languages Used:  Java: For app logic and functionality.
 XML: For designing the user interface.
-To-Do List app internship task at KaiRiz Cyber Technologies.
+To-Do List app internship task at KaiRiz Cyber Technologies and encryptix.
 # To-Do List Application Report

 ## Overview